-In one study that looked at delayed vs. immediate feedback, the researchers found that participants who were given immediate feedback showed a significantly larger increase in performance than those who had received delayed feedback.
+In one study that looked at delayed versus immediate feedback, the researchers found that participants who were given immediate feedback showed a significantly larger increase in performance than those who received delayed feedback.

 Of course, it’s not always possible to provide students with feedback right on the spot, but sooner is definitely better than later.

 3. Address the Learner’s Advancement Toward a Goal